MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/authoring-a-firmware-update-package.md

 ---
-title: Authoring a firmware update package
+title: Authoring a Firmware Update Package
 description: Each firmware update package includes a single binary file that contains the entire firmware payload (for example firmware.bin) and a security catalog that Windows uses to validate firmware.bin. ms.date: 03/22/2023
 ---